A Sparse Graph-Structured Lasso Mixed Model for Genetic Association with Confounding Correction

 \section{Discussion}

 The computational complexity of the two-stage algorithm mainly depends on the optimization of GFlasso regression.
-The difference between our method and graph-guided fused lasso regression is $O(n^3)$ for decomposition of \textbf{K}, $O(n^2j + njk)$ for reweighing the phenotype matrix \textbf{y} and genotypes \textbf{X} (computing \textbf{U}$^T$\textbf{y} and \textbf{U}$^T$\textbf{X}), and $O(njk)$ for execution of the log likelihood in the one-dimensional optimization over $\delta$ for constant times.
+The difference between our method and graph-guided fused lasso regression is $O(n^3)$ for decomposition of \textbf{K}, $O(n^2m + nmk)$ for reweighing the phenotype matrix \textbf{y} and genotypes \textbf{X} (computing \textbf{U}$^T$\textbf{y} and \textbf{U}$^T$\textbf{X}), and $O(nmk)$ for execution of the log likelihood in the one-dimensional optimization over $\delta$ for constant times.

-Our model has been implemented in Python and is free available\footnote{\href{https://github.com/YeWenti ng/sGLMM}{https://github.com/YeWenting/sGLMM}}.
+Our model has been implemented in Python and is free available.
 Currently, it supports both csv and plink format files.
 You can either specify the hyper-parameters or provide the program with the number of selected SNPs, otherwise the program will execute the cross validation.
 The detailed instruction is described in the Appendix.